 Safety and Reassurance is a Key Aviation Marketing Message

 Safety is paramount in an industry where the public can be affected greatly.
 Therefore, safety and reassurance must be a top priority when it comes to aviation marketing.
 Every passenger relies on the aircraft and the people who operate them to get them to their destination safely.
 Although it is commonly known that flying is a much safer mode of transport than driving, there are plenty more people who are nervous of flying – use your marketing to alleviate customers fears and put their trust in your brand.

 Your brand and communications affect how people consider your product or service quality, particularly for new target customers.
 If your brand is of low quality, you don’t want your customers assuming the same about the service you deliver – especially when safety is their main concern.

 Function, Performance and Reliability: Whole-Life Cost and Value

 Let’s be clear, sustainability and CSR do not replace the core industry focuses on function, performance, reliability, safety and cost value.
-But their influence has grown.
+But their influence has grown, as evidenced in many aviation marketing strategies.
 Marketing communications about the core benefits of your product or service are still vital, clarity of these are key.
 Alongside these, whole-life-cost is a valuable sales pitch and measurement tool, but whole-life-value should now be considered alongside, and that includes safety, perceived value and political and press influence.